-- The selection of the venue for the President's Dinner & Presentation Night (with assistance from the Social Secretary and the support of the Committee). - Presentation of the trophies and awards at the Presentation Night. - Welcoming visiting teams at friendly shoots, e.g. Blackpool v RCA, or thanking the teams we visit. - Chairing the Committee Meetings if the Chairman is unavailable.
+- Welcoming guest teams for friendly shoots, e.g. Blackpool Bowmen, or to thank the clubs where we have been invited to shoot. - The selection of the venue for the President's Dinner & Presentation Night; with assistance from the Social Secretary and support from the Committee.

-TO AM.
-Fochdalecompany Its. com
+- Presentation of the trophies and awards at the Presentation Night. - Chairing the Committee Meetings if the Chairman is unavailable.